 - Marriage License: $50 – $250

-- Witnesses: Free (ask a friend, or photographer, or hire one if needed)
+- Witnesses: Free (just grab a friend or your photographer, or hire someone if you need)

 5. Attire – Wedding Outfits That Reflect You

-Whether you go all out with designer attire or keep it simple, here’s what to budget:
+Whether you’re going all out with something designer or keeping it chill, here’s a rough idea of what to budget:

 - Wedding Dress: $300 – $5,000